nagasrinath/DeeWM/README.md

 <img src="./resources/Assets.xcassets/AppIcon.appiconset/icon.png" width="20%" align="right">

-**Dwmac** is a tiling window manager for macOS, forked from [AeroSpace](https://github.com/nikitabobko/AeroSpace) and rebranded for customized maintenance and features.
+**Dwmac** is a tiling window manager for macOS.
+Built on top of [AeroSpace](https://github.com/nikitabobko/AeroSpace), it has evolved drastically into a different project.
+It offers a distinct window management style, having simplified core logic and added features tailored for a **dwm-style** experience.
 It follows a **master-stack tiling paradigm**, offering efficient window management without disabling SIP.

 ## 🚀 Key Features